 Based on these findings, JSA initiated several supportive yet distinct peer services for seniors all of which rest on the premises of self empowerment, volunteerism and Seniors Helping Seniors.

-JSA provides several Senior Peer Counselling training courses per year.
-Upon successfully completing 55 hours of intensive training, the graduates receive a Peer Counselling Certificate.FIND OUT MORE...
+JSA provides several Senior Peer Support training courses per year.
+Upon successfully completing 55 hours of intensive training, the graduates receive a Certified Senior Peer Support Certificate.FIND OUT MORE...

 FRIENDLY PHONE CALLS